 Notification of the need for a Background Check to complete the CHAD major: The CHAD 496 Observation and Assessment Lab, taught at the Center for Children and Families (CCF), is a required course for CHAD majors.
 A student's inability to pass a background check (requiring a social security number and fingerprinting), a TB test, and meet other immunization requirements prior to taking the course will be prevented from completing the required course, CHAD 496 and, therefore, render them ineligible for the CHAD degree.
 Additionally, students whose background checks trigger rejection by the CCF or another internship site (if applicable) will be removed from the program via CSUSM's Undergraduate Probation, Disqualification, and Reinstatement Policy (see sections III C and VII B).

-Students who opt to complete CHAD 450 Practicum, PSYC 495 Field Study, PSYC 499 Independent Research, or EDUC 380/HD 380 to satisfy their Cluster E requirement must have completed and passed the background check at least three weeks prior to the start of the semester in which they are enrolled for the course.
+Students who opt to complete CHAD 450 Practicum, PSYC 495 Field Study, PSYC 499 Independent Research, or EDUC 380/HD 380 to satisfy their Cluster E requirement must have completed and passed the background check at least six weeks prior to the start of the semester in which they are enrolled for the course.